hackclub/hackclub/workshops/spinning_wheel/README.md

 ![Final Output of our Workshop](https://cloud-4945tg5q1.vercel.app/0final.png)

-^^^ If you will follow this workshop strictly then you will make something like this, but feel free to add up your imaginations with patters and colors and you will end up with something better than this.
-So let's begin 😁✨
+^^^ If you will follow this workshop strictly then you will make something like the above picture, but feel free to add up your imaginations with patterns and colors and you will end up with something better than this.
+So let's begin. 😁✨

 # Part 1 : Prerequisites
 * Account of Repl.it